Table of Contents

 It’s why you might be starting to feel their presence a lot more now.

-Your Twins Foetal Development at 20 Weeks
+Your Twins Fetal Development at 20 Weeks

 Start talking mama, because we can hear you!

-By week 20 your twins will be able to hear sounds clearly, react to loud noises and identify the tone of your voice.
+By week 20 your twins will be able to hear sounds clearly, react to loud noises, and identify the tone of your voice.

-What you might be wondering about this month
+What you might be wondering about this week

 Getting Out & About with Twins